-To transform higher education and to prepare students for the future society, it is important to rethink learning and teaching and to put the student at the centre of this change as an active participant.
+To modernize higher education and to prepare students for the future society, it is important to rethink learning and teaching and to put the student at the centre of this change as an active participant.
 In order to support higher education institutions to develop strong and effective strategies for supporting learning and teaching in a digital world it is essential to foster collaboration initiatives and platforms for exchange on a national and European level.
-Through mutual learning and sharing of practices European higher education institutions can learn how to support their students to deal with the current and future challenges of society and the labour market in a productive way.
-This encompasses student-centred learning in a reinforced partnership between teachers and learners, the development and implementation flexible learning pathways and of open education strategies at institutional and national levels.
-It encompasses synergies between teaching and research, in which both are equally valued.
-And it involves support for teachers through professional development and attractive career pathways.
-Furthermore, learning and teaching are supported throughan innovative ecosystem of learning and teaching, which encompasses active digital and physical learning spaces.
+Through bench-learning European higher education institutions can learn how to support their students to deal with the current and future challenges of society and the labour market in a productive way.
+This encompasses student-centred learning, the development and implementation of mechanisms for flexible learning pathways and of open education strategies on institutional and national level.
+In a reinforced partnership between self-responsible learners in active physical and digital learning spaces in which teaching and research are mutually supporting each other, teaching and research are valued in parity.
+Teachers are supported through professional development and attractive career pathways, and innovative ecosystem of learning and teaching can develop.

-The recommendations are underpinned by principles in which the group has taken into account that there are diverse national contexts and institutional teaching practices, which will require different approaches.
+The recommendations are underpinned by principles that recall the need to consider the different national contexts and diverse institutional teaching practices, which will require different approaches.

-The context of the Covid-19 health crisis reinforces the importance of the recommendations on learning and teaching in several aspects.
-In these exceptional circumstances, support for students is crucial, as the risk of social exclusion and inequity increases.
-The importance of quality learning and teaching is highlighted, in particular concerning the need for educational innovation, the development of online and blended education, of open educational resources, the need for increased cooperation and exchange of practices on teaching, as well as on the link between research and teaching.
+The context of the Covid-19 health crisis reinforces the importance of our recommendations on several aspects, in particular those on the need for educational innovation, the development of online and blended education, of open educational resources, as well as on the link between educational research and teaching.
 This context also highlights the need to train teachers in the development of various educational resources, the use of appropriate digital tools, respect for pedagogical alignment and the development of assessment methods adapted to the context.